k-guy-dev/react-native-use-styles/USER_GUIDE.md

 ### Computed and Dynamic styles

-'Computed styles' and 'Dynamic styles' can be easily applied using the following approach, while using 'react-native-use-style' library.
+'Computed styles' and 'Dynamic styles' can be easily applied using the following approach, while using 'useStyles' library.

 #### Computed styles:

-Here's the approach to use 'Computed Styles' using'react-native-use-styles'.
+Here's the approach to use 'Computed Styles' using 'useStyles'.

 ```js
 import useStyles from './my-namespaced-styles';